Categories: Technology

 Meeting the future

 When the IoT meets building control mechanisms and facility management best practices, great things are bound to happen.
-The IoT will shape further developments in the sector, giving us an opportunity to interact with host of new devices, smart meters, and sensors via the wireless internet connection.
+The IoT will shape further developments in the sector, giving us an opportunity to interact with a host of new devices, smart meters, and sensors via the wireless internet connection.

 This is the air that smart buildings breathe, and the main tool allowing facility managers to take efficiency to the next level.
 Therefore, the IoT will continue to drive innovation in the area of building automation.
 It’s expected that smart devices will become even more intelligent and self-governing, with data being distributed via facility network and the cloud.